Transfer Applicant Waitlist FAQs | Summer/Fall 2023

 Frequently Asked Questions

-- What does being on the waitlist mean?
+- What does being on the transfer waitlist mean?

-The transfer admissions process is competitive for each major and overall, which means we do not have space to offer all applicants with potentials for success at Virginia Tech.
-Applicants will be offered from the waitlist if space becomes available for their intended program and will be notified of a final decision status no later than July 1, 2022.
+The transfer admissions process can be competitive for each major and overall, which means we sometimes do not have space to offer all applicants with potentials for success at Virginia Tech, including those who otherwise meet or are close to meeting minimum requirements for their intended transfer major.
+Applicants will be offered from the waitlist if space becomes available for their intended program and will be notified of a final decision status no later than July 1, 2023.
 In most years, however, the waitlist process is resolved much sooner.

 - Can I do anything to increase my chances of being offered admission from the waitlist?